 This is a rice pilaf recipe, with just one bite you will quickly see why this recipe will become a family favorite!
 Make sure you don’t miss out on this delicious vegetable rice pilaf!

-You’ll never buy packaged rice pilaf ever again once you’ve made our version!
+You’ll never buy boxed rice pilaf ever again once you’ve made Baked Rice Pilaf!
 This is a fool proof way of getting the perfect rice every time… in the oven!

 Rice pilaf is a recipe that every home cook should have mastered.
 It is a super versatile side dish, but often under seasoned and therefore seen as boring.
 The most simple description is toasted rice with butter, onion and garlic.
 Baked Rice Pilaf will change your image, I promise.

 Baked Rice Pilaf doesn’t have to stop at butter, onion and garlic.
 Take your own culinary liberties and make your own… make it interesting.

 Look to see what is leftover in your vegetable crisper from a salad or other dish and use them!
 Dried fruits, nuts, hard cheese can all be used to make your rice pilaf awesome.

 What is rice pilaf?
 Well first off, rice pilaf is thought to have originated in India.
 It is a dish made up of rice that is cooked in broth, onion, garlic, carrots along with other vegetables.

 Depending where in the world you eat rice pilaf, it may include meats, fish, pasta and dried fruits.
 This rice pilaf recipe is of Middle Eastern descent.

 Baked rice pilaf is no boring dish.
 I used saffron and chicken stock instead of water to add a golden hue and loads of flavor.
 When I think about pilaf, I think about vegetables, primarily peas, although I’m not sure why.
 I don’t want large chunks, instead I’m searching for more of a sofrito, small, minced bits, much like in Paella.